Dev

 Use Cases

-- •Generating varied interface examples for TypeScript documentation or blog posts
+- •Producing varied interface examples for a TypeScript tutorial or dev blog post without writing them by hand

 Tips